 Our color-coded pollution heatmaps are one of BreezoMeter’s best-loved features and have always been a key part of what we do: Highly visual representations of air quality in a way that anyone can understand and act upon.

 The Air Quality Monitoring Technology Behind our Pollution Heatmaps: Models within Models

-In order for our air pollution heatmap visualization to support queries at an unmatched resolution of 5 meters (16.5 feet), we pull information from numerous real-time data sources in addition to official government monitoring stations and low cost sensors.
-Our additional data layers include: Satellite data, fire smoke dispersion models, traffic, weather, meteorological information and more.
+In order for our air pollution heatmap visualization to support queries at an unmatched resolution of 5 meters (16.5 feet), we pull information from numerous real-time data sources in addition to official government monitoring stations and low-cost sensors.
+Our additional data layers include satellite data, low-cost sensors, meteorological information, live traffic, land cover data, and more.
 We then deploy highly-sophisticated algorithms and machine-learning to calculate how pollutants disperse.

 What are the Key Benefits of BreezoMeter’s Pollution Heatmaps?

 If the data behind your pollution heatmap solution isn’t granular enough for the purposes you want to use it for, the visualization will start to look unrealistic – due to interpolation problems between sensors, circles, smoothness issues, etc.

 BreezoMeter is the only provider that can report on air pollution at the level of 5 meters and it requires huge computational power.

 2. Versatile Visualizations